agrc/forklift/readme.md

         super(MyPallet, self).__init__()

     def build(self, configuration)
+        #: all operations that can throw an exception should be done in build
-        destination_workspace = r'C:\MapData'
+        destination_workspace = 'C:\\MapData'
         source_workspace = path.join(self.garage, 'connection.sde')

         self.add_crate('Counties', {'source_workspace': source_workspace,
                                     'destination_workspace': destination_workspace})
 ```

 For details on all of the members of the `Pallet` and `Crate` classes see [models.py](src/forklift/models.py).

 For examples of pallets see [samples/PalletSamples.py](samples/PalletSamples.py).

 #### CLI

 Interacting with forklift is done via the [command line interface](src/forklift/cli.py).
 Run `forklift -h` for a list of all of the available commands.

 #### Config File Properties

 `config.json` is created in the working directory after running `forklift config init`.
 It contains the following properties:

-- `warehouse` The folder where all of the repositories will be cloned into and where forklift will scan for pallets to run.
+- `warehouse` The folder location where all of the `repositories` will be cloned into and where forklift will scan for pallets to lift.
-- `sendEmails` Determines whether or not to send any emails.
-Set to `false` when testing.
-- `notify` A list of emails that will be sent the summary report each time `forklift lift` is run (assuming `sendEmails: true`).
-- `repositories` A list of repositories (`<owner>/<name>`) that will be cloned/updated into the warehouse folder.
+- `repositories` A list of github repositories in the `<owner>/<name>` format that will be cloned/updated into the `warehouse` folder.
+- `stagingDestination` The folder location where forklift creates and manages data before being copied to `copyDestinations`.
+This allows data in "production" to not be affected while forklift is running and if there are any issues.
+Data will only be copied if all crates are processed successfully.
-- `copyDestinations` A list of folders that you want any data defined in `Pallet.copy_data` to be copied to upon successful processing of the pallet.
+- `copyDestinations` An array of folder locations that forklift will  copy data to.
+This is the "production" drop off location.
+The data is defined in `Pallet.copy_data` and is copied upon successful processing of the pallet.
 - `configuration` A configuration string (`Production`, `Staging`, or `Dev`) that is passed to `Pallet:build` to allow a pallet to use different settings based on how forklift is being run.
 Defaults to `Production`.
+- `sendEmails` A boolean value that determines whether or not to send forklift summary report emails after each lift.
+- `notify` An array of emails that will be sent the summary report each time `forklift lift` is run.

 Any of these properties can be set via the `config set` command like so:
 ```